Historical Details

 The Lusk Herald, September 13, 1973

 A 16 year-old youth and a 25 year-old man were back in the Niobrara County jail within hours after they had escaped Sunday, The pair broke out of jail between 2:00 and 4:00 Sunday afternoon, were picked up 17 miles south of Lusk by a truck driver who brought them back to Lusk where they were arrested by Lusk law officers at the Southside Truck Stop at 3:30 a.m.
-Monday. the juvenile, who was being held in the woman's ward of the jail, allegedly used a spoon to dig the plaster from a wall and into the jail lobby where he obtained the jail keys and released James Franklin Volanty alias Richard Lee Anderson being held in the men's ward on breaking and entering and escape charges.
+Monday.
+The juvenile, who was being held in the woman's ward of the jail, allegedly used a spoon to dig the plaster from a wall and into the jail lobby where he obtained the jail keys and released James Franklin Volanty alias Richard Lee Anderson being held in the men's ward on breaking and entering and escape charges.
 The pair went up through the apartment of Sheriff Harold Rogers and Mrs. Rogers and out the back entrance.
 A stairway leads from the jail lobby to the apartment above.

 Images & Attachments